YSU Blount Community Clinic

 Is acupuncture safe?

 Acupuncture is widely acknowledged as one of the safest forms of medicine.
-Acupuncture needles are pre-sterilized, individually packaged, and disposable.
+Acupuncture needles are sterile, disposable and used only once.
 Acupuncturists undergo extensive training and are regulated by state acupuncture boards.
 In California, all acupuncturists are licensed and regulated by the California Acupuncture Board.

 How often do I need to come in for treatment?